davidday99/davidday99.github.io/_posts/2023-06-10-is-it-posix.md

 You're probably already writing POSIX-compliant software whether you realize it or not; if you're considering portability and how to make your software usable across systems then part of your software is probably POSIX-compliant already.
-"Does the platform have `cd` (Pretty much every platform except Windows)?"
+"Does the shell have `cd` (Pretty much every shell except Windows command prompt)?"
 "Is this shell feature available on all shells?"
 Now you know there's a phrase for that, in case you didn't already.

 So, is it POSIX?